jruiz50/CS4360-Project/README.md

 ```

-Once complete, you can build the application with `Cmd + B`.
+Once complete, you can build the application in Xcode with `Cmd + B`.
 Sometimes the application will auto-build before you are able to complete the steps above.
-If youa re still seeing errors, clean your build folder with `Cmd + Shift + K`, then retry your build.
+If you are still seeing errors, clean your build folder with `Cmd + Shift + K`, then retry your build.

 ### Emulating the Application